All Episodes

 And I'll never forget the moment because she never thought she was going to get out of prison.

-Her story's so compelling.
+Her story is so compelling.

 She's got a heart of gold.

-He made a decision that she wanted to devote the rest of her life to help the younger prisoners that would be getting out again and counsel them and guide them and and awaken their spiritual side in the hopes that they'll never come back again to see her.
+She made a decision that she wanted to devote the rest of her life to help the younger prisoners that would be getting out again and counsel them and guide them and awaken their spiritual side in the hopes that they'll never come back again to see her because she never thought she was getting out.

 And it's just such a beautiful story.

-That in my opinion, the president hasn't talked much about it.
+In my opinion, the president hasn't talked much about it.

-And when I interview him, which will be next week, um, I think I should ask him about that because I would like to see him, you know, I would like a deep dive into people that might be in prison or might be, you know, in jail that don't deserve to be in jail.
+You know, I would like a deep dive into people that might be in prison or might be, you know, in jail that don't deserve to be in jail.

 She'll be on Monday.